Phillip Barelli: Imprisonment and later release

 According to one account, the Serbian Lord Vuk Branković had attempted to bribe Barelli to betray George Stracimir’s fortress in Ulcinj with a payment of 500 “litres” of silver.
 In 1390, Balsha grew suspicious of Barelli and had him immediately imprisoned.
 Barelli insisted on his loyalty and claimed that he had expelled Vuk’s envoy with “insulting words”.
 Venice consistently pleaded to the Balsha for the release of Barelli, and confirmed his innocence.
 Balsha continued to declare Barelli as guilty, and the envoys continued to attempt to intervene for the release of his innocent sons.

 On 29 July 1390, Venice sent another ambassador for the release of Barelli and his sons, which was also unsuccessful.
-Two months later, after many letters from Venice Balsha responded to Antonio Zuchato who informed him that the senate asked Balsha to order an independent investigation, which according to Venice could prove Barelli’s innocence.
+Two months later, after many letters from Venice, Balsha responded to Antonio Zuchato who informed him that the senate asked Balsha to order an independent investigation, which according to Venice could prove Barelli’s innocence.
 According to Venice, this also affected other Venetian citizens as Barelli was in debt of 3,800 ducats to other citizens and many of his property had been purchased with the money of his creditors.

-In 1391 Barelli was also suspected of conspiring with Balsha’s cousin Konstantin Balsha, leading Balsha to charge him with a “felony against the prince” and confiscated his property, while the crime he was accused of had still remained unresolved.
+In 1391 Barelli was also suspected of conspiring with Balsha’s cousin, Konstantin Balsha, leading Balsha to charge him with a “felony against the prince” and confiscated his property, while the crime he was accused of had still remained unresolved.
 Philip Barelli’s creditors sent an agent at their own expense to recover the debts he owed them.
 On 15 September 1391, Venice demanded that Balsha returned the money to the creditors and all the property held by Barelli before his imprisonment.
 Ten days later Venetian envoys met Balsha, who claimed that Barelli had been acting against the state.
 The Venetians reassured Balsha that Barelli had always wanted him to expand his dominions.
 By Venice’s request, on 26 September 1391, Balsha agreed to release Barelli from imprisonment.

 Service in the Principality of Albania

 The Principality of Albania, ruled by the Thopias under Gjergj Thopia (between 1385 and 1392).

 At the end of 1391, the prince of Albania, Gjergj Thopia, appointed Philip Barelli as his first chamberlain.

-On 18 August 1392, during the relinquishment of Durrës from Albanian to venetian control, Barelli is appointed as the provestiar of the Thopia.
+On 18 August 1392, during the relinquishment of Durrës from Albanian to Venetian control, Barelli was appointed as the provestiar of the Thopia.
 He actively participated in the negotiations of the relinquishment.
 The Archbishop of the city and another citizen of Durrës alongside Barelli travelled during the mid-summer to Venice to finalise the ratification of the treaty.